About

 Ferber, S. N. (2017).
 Fear of intimacy in men: Masculine emotional restrictiveness and the role of interpersonal flexibility [ProQuest Information & Learning].(Vol. 77, Issue 11–B(E)).

-Bokarius, V. Ferber, S. N. (2015).
+Bokarius, V., & Ferber, S. N. (2015).
 Treating Insomnia.
 Directions in Psychiatry, 35, 163-182.

 Slepian, M. L., Ferber, S. N., Gold, J. M., & Rutchick, A. M. (2015).
 The cognitive consequences of formal clothing.
-Social Psychological And Personality Science, 6(6), 661-668. doi:10.1177/1948550615579462
+Social Psychological and Personality Science, 6(6), 661-668. doi:10.1177/1948550615579462

 Danzer, G. & Ferber, S. N. (2014).
 Differential therapeutic responses to DBT skills training and validation: A case study.
 Psychology, 5, 664-675. doi:10.4236/psych.2014.57078.